Detailed Student Information

 - Criminal Background Check - $65

 - Subject to Change (Cost of Certification & National Physical Therapy Exam for PTAs):

 - $103 application fee for Certification

 - $400 National Physical Therapy Exam for PTAs, plus additional $55.60 fee

 - $50 to obtain a limited permit to work while awaiting the National Physical Therapy Exam for PTAs

 *Please note that costs are approximate and subject to change without prior notification.*

 PTA Student Support Services

 Department Resources - The PTA Department maintains an extensive in-house library of texts, journals, videos, and CD-ROMs.
 A student computer with Internet access is available in the PTA Lab.
-Students may also access the BAT CAVERN which is a computer aided learning facility maintained by the Biology Department, located in BT 109.
+Students may also access the BAT CAVERN which is a computer aided learning facility maintained by the Biology Department, located in Rowley Center for Science.